jwlawson/jwlawson.github.io/_posts/2016-07-19-plotting-a-referendum-votes.md

 ---

-The Electoral commision has made Referendum results available [online][1].
+The Electoral Commission has made Referendum results available [online][1].
 Note that the data is available under the [Open Government License v2.0][2].

 The following assumes that the `.csv` file is in the current directory and called